 Alex Award Winners

-The Alex Awards are given annually to ten books written for adults that have special appeal to teen readers.
+The Alex Awards are given annually to 10 books written for adults that have special appeal to teen readers.
 The winning titles are selected from the previous year's publishing.

-A "teen choice" list, where teens nominate and choose their favorite books of the previous year.
+A "teen choice" list hosted by the Young Adult Library Services Association, where teens nominate and choose their favorite books of the previous year.